 Don’t have the grades to get a full ride?
 Didn’t qualify for need-based aid?
 Consider starting out at a community college and transferring to a four-year program to save on costs.
 You’ll have the opportunity to improve your GPA and get access to flexible course schedules that are easier to pair with a full-time job.

-Look for community colleges that participate in a 2+2 program, where they partner with a university to make the transition as seamless as possible.
+Look for community colleges with a 2+2 program, where they partner with a university to make the transition as seamless as possible.

 9. Live with your family

-Living at home might not sound ideal, but it can save you thousands of dollars by the end of your degree.
+Living with family might not sound ideal, but it can save you thousands of dollars by the end of your degree.
 You’ll also likely save on food costs — unless your family asks you to chip in.

 Go to school in another state?
 Weigh the cost of staying in the dorm versus off campus before you decide where to live.
 In some cases, off-campus housing can be cheaper.